 © 2018 Often, socio-environmental agent-based models (ABMs) are driven by a host of parameters, and their outputs are similarly multidimensional or vastly high-dimensional.
 While this complex data and its inter-relationships may be rendered tractable, the task is far from trivial.
 In this paper, we study the multidimensional outcome space of the socio-environmental, land-use RHEA ABM (Risks and Hedonics in an Empirical Agent-based Land Market), specifically the inter-distances among the outcome measures, and their reducibility using several well-known dimension reduction techniques, variants of multidimensional scalings.
 In testing the efficacy of several reduction algorithms, we temporally characterize the model's reducibility while exposing changes in behavior across a wide parameter space that can signal sudden or gradual shifts and possible critical transitions.
 Our findings reveal that the ABM's signature reducibility trends exhibit idiosyncrasies and unexpected non-linearity as well as discontinuities.
 These non-linearities and discontinuities are indicative of both gradual and sudden shifts, signaling potential propensity to internal perturbations induced by parameter settings.
 Additionally, we related the outcome space via their inter-distances to the multidimensional input parameter space, effectively assessing outcome 'reducibility to model controls'.
 This analysis reveals that the model's sensitivity to parameters is not only temporally dependent, but also can be partitioned by them, some of which suppress variability in this reduction to model controls, raising questions regarding the extent and structure of endogeneity that yields the distinct temporal trends in the relationship between inputs and outputs and their connections to outcome reducibility.

-Mehvar, S, Filatova, T, Sarker, MH, Dastgheib, A & Ranasinghe, R 2019, 'Climate change-driven losses in ecosystem services of coastal wetlands: A case study in the West coast of Bangladesh', Ocean and Coastal Management, vol. 169, pp. 273-283.View/Download from: UTS OPUS or Publisher's site
+Mehvar, S, Filatova, T, Sarker, MH, Dastgheib, A & Ranasinghe, R 2019, 'Climate change-driven losses in ecosystem services of coastal wetlands: A case study in the West coast of Bangladesh', OCEAN & COASTAL MANAGEMENT, vol. 169, pp. 273-283.View/Download from: UTS OPUS or Publisher's site

-Handayani, K, Krozer, Y & Filatova, T 2019, 'From fossil fuels to renewables: An analysis of long-term scenarios considering technological learning', Energy Policy, pp. 134-146.View/Download from: UTS OPUS or Publisher's site
+Handayani, K, Krozer, Y & Filatova, T 2019, 'From fossil fuels to renewables: An analysis of long-term scenarios considering technological learning', ENERGY POLICY, vol. 127, pp. 134-146.View/Download from: UTS OPUS or Publisher's site

-de Koning, K, Filatova, T & Bin, O 2019, 'Capitalization of Flood Insurance and Risk Perceptions in Housing Prices: An Empirical Agent-Based Model Approach', Southern Economic Journal, vol. 85, no. 4, pp. 1159-1179.View/Download from: Publisher's site
+de Koning, K, Filatova, T & Bin, O 2019, 'Capitalization of Flood Insurance and Risk Perceptions in Housing Prices: An Empirical Agent-Based Model Approach', Southern Economic Journal, vol. 85, no. 4, pp. 1159-1179.View/Download from: UTS OPUS or Publisher's site

 © 2019 by the Southern Economic Association Federally regulated or insured lenders in the United States are mandated to require flood insurance on properties that are located in areas at high risk of flooding.
 Despite the existence of this mandatory flood insurance requirement, take-up rates for flood insurance have been low, and the federal government's exposure to uninsured property losses from flooding remains substantial.
 Meanwhile, the value of capital at risk varies significantly with flood events and changing risk perceptions, which necessitates mechanisms that stabilize these dynamics.
 In this article we discuss how a scenario of complete insurance uptake, under various risk attitudes, affects the value of properties in the 100-year and 500-year flood zones.
 Our results indicate that an increase in flood insurance uptake may provide such a mechanism by lowering the value of capital at risk in the flood zone consistently, independent of homeowners' risk attitudes.
 We apply an empirical adaptive agent-based model to examine the capitalization of insurance costs, risk premiums, and their interaction in housing prices.
 Our approach combines widely-used empirical hedonic analysis with the computational economic framework.
 We highlight the usefulness of our method in capturing the marginal implicit price of homeowners' preferences that may change over time and separately assess the effect of various factors and policies on property values, illustrating the agent-based modeling as a valuable complement to traditional hedonic analysis.